GoogleCloudPlatform/community/tutorials/visualizing-metrics-with-grafana/index.md

 #### Create latencies view

 At this point, you have enough information to create the third view showing server latency.
 Use the Server Response Latency metric from the Istio service, filter out requests where the metric.label.response_code!=200, and group by metric.label.destination_service_name.
-Use 99th percentile as the aggregator (refer to this [publication](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/9c3491f50f97dd01a973173d09dd8590c688eba6.pdf){: target="external" track-type="tutorial" track-name="externalLink" track-metadata-position="body" } by Ben Traynor from Google [SRE](https://landing.google.com/sre/){: target="external" track-type="tutorial" track-name="externalLink" track-metadata-position="body" } to learn more about why 99th percentile latency is the right signal to measure).
+Use 99th percentile as the aggregator (refer to this [publication](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/9c3491f50f97dd01a973173d09dd8590c688eba6.pdf) by Ben Traynor from Google [SRE](https://landing.google.com/sre/) to learn more about why 99th percentile latency is the right signal to measure).
 When you're done, name the panel, save the dashboard, and organize the panels as you like.
 Your final result looks like this:

 ![image](8-dashboard.png)